thimler/applied_data_analysis_projects/README.md

 ## Research questions
 * What charities show up in the Panama Papers (and other leaks)?
-* Can we establish a scale of the probability that a found company actually represents a given charity against the probability that its name was stolen ?
-* What charities can be seen as less trustworthy as a result of this research?
+* Do charities use their actual real addresses when registering in a tax haven?
+* Is there a structure to the way charities set up in tax havens?
+Do they generally turn to the same companies?
+Are there companies in tax havens specialized in charities?

 ## Project Structure
 ```
 * _data
 	* [...]
+		>Original csv files from the leaks
 * _doc
 	*  [...]
 * _generated
-	* _charities
+	*_forbes
 		* Forbes_top_100_US_Charities.csv
 			> Scraped charity info from Forbes article
-		* wikipedia_charity_info.csv
-			> Scraped charity info from wikipedia pages
-		* wikipeida_charity_links.csv
-			> Scraped charity wikipedia links
 	* _INGO
 		* wikipedia_INGO_info.csv
 			> Scraped INGO info from wikipeda pages
 		* wikipedia_INGO_links.csv
 			> Scraped INGO wikipeida links

+	* _wikipedia
+		* Forbes_top_100_US_Charities.csv
+			> Scraped charity info from Forbes article
+		* wikipedia_charity_info.csv
+			> Scraped charity info from wikipedia pages
+		* wikipeida_charity_links.csv
+			> Scraped charity wikipedia links

 * _results
 	* [...]
 * _src
-	* _charities
+	* _ web_scraping
 		* Forbes_list_scraping.ipynb
 			> Notebook with:
 				> functions to scrape the given forbes article